eniehack/pleroma-docker/README.md

 ### My instance is up, how do I reach it?

+To reach Gopher or SSH, just uncomment the port-forward in your `docker-compose.yml`.

+To reach HTTP you will have to configure a "reverse-proxy".
-Older versions of this script contained a huge amount of scripting to support all kinds of reverse-proxy setups.<br>
+Older versions of this script contained a huge amount of scripting to support all kinds of reverse-proxy setups.
-This newer version tries to focus only on providing good setup tooling.
+This newer version tries to focus only on providing good pleroma tooling.

-You will have to configure your own reverse-proxy.<br>
+That makes the whole process a bit more manual, but also more flexible.

-You can use Caddy, Traefik, Apache, nginx, or whatever else you could come up with.<br>
+You can use Caddy, Traefik, Apache, nginx, or whatever else you come up with.<br>
 Just modify your `docker-compose.yml` accordingly.

 One example would be to add an [nginx server](https://hub.docker.com/_/nginx) to your `docker-compose.yml`: